The Same-Day Funding Cutoff Nobody Tells You About

 Deposit trend anomalies

 If your most recent 30 days of deposits are significantly lower than the prior five months, underwriters will ask why.
-A sharp decline in the most recent period — the period closest to when the advance would be repaid — raises repayment risk questions that require explanation or may result in a lower approval amount.
+A sharp decline in the most recent period raises repayment risk questions that require explanation or may result in a lower approval amount.
 Conversely, a recent spike without explanation can also generate questions.

 Everything above is reviewable before you apply.
 Tell us what you have and we'll tell you what you qualify for — no hard credit pull.